Hong Kong Security Watch Report (Q4 2015)

-HKCERT is pleased to bring to you the "Hong Kong Security Watch Report" for the fourth quarter of 2014.
+HKCERT is pleased to bring to you the "Hong Kong Security Watch Report" for the forth quarter of 2015.

 Nowadays, a lot of “invisible” compromised computers are controlled by attackers with the owner being unaware.
 The data on these computers may be mined and exposed every day and the computers may be utilized in different kinds of abuse and criminal activities.

 The Hong Kong Security Watch Report aims to provide the public a better "visibility" of the situation of the compromised computers in Hong Kong so that they can make better decision in protecting their information security.